Scholastic Art & Writing Awards

 —— Tom Otterness, acclaimed American sculptor, public artist and Awards alumnus

-What is the Scholastic Art & Writing Awards?
+What are the Scholastic Art & Writing Awards?

 - An Award signifies to parents, teachers, the community and colleges that a student is an accomplished artist or writer.

-- The Awards offers opportunities for creative teens to earn recognition, exhibition, publication and scholarships.
+- The Awards offer opportunities for creative teens to earn recognition, exhibition, publication and scholarships.

-- Each year, 15 recipients receive the Portfolio Gold Award, which includes a $10,000 scholarship.
+- In the 2015 program year, 16 high school seniors received the Portfolio Gold Award, which includes a $10,000 scholarship.

 - Additional cash awards are offered to students in all grades, as well as teachers.

-- 116 Regional Affiliates throughout the country run the Awards in their local communities and areas of operation.
+- More than 100 Regional Affiliates throughout the country run the Awards in their local communities and areas of operation.

-- Each work of art and writing is blindly adjudicated, first locally through the 116 affiliates of the Alliance, and then nationally by panels of judges comprised of renowned artists, authors, educators and industry experts.
+- Each work of art and writing is blindly adjudicated, first locally through the more than 100 affiliates of the Alliance, and then nationally by panels of judges comprised of renowned artists, authors, educators and industry experts.

 - Works are judged on originality, technical skill, and emergence of personal vision or voice.